-The bill amends West Virginia Code 17C-14-9a to establish specific requirements for drivers approaching stationary vehicles that display warning signals, such as flashing lights or hazard signals.
+The bill amends West Virginia Code 17C-14-9a to establish specific requirements for drivers approaching stationary vehicles that display warning signals, such as flashing lights or hazard lights.
 Drivers are mandated to either change lanes away from the stationary vehicle, if safe to do so, or reduce their speed significantly—no more than 15 miles per hour on non-divided highways and 25 miles per hour on divided highways—if changing lanes is unsafe.

 Statutes affected: